-Power factor correction (PFC) units are quite common across medium and large commercial sites.
+Power factor correction units are quite common across medium and large commercial sites.
 In this article we’ll first summarise power factor and then share some recommendations for power factor correction to help you decide what’s best and how to troubleshoot issues.

 Power Factor Summary

 Power Factor (PF) is the ratio between 0 and 1 of real power (kW) to apparent power (kVA).
-A low PF can be introduced by a large quantity of reactive power loads on site such as air conditioning, pumps, or industrial equipment.
+A low PF can be introduced by a large amount of reactive power loads on site such as air conditioning, pumps, or industrial equipment.